-The upgrades to the 2.0 Antenna System involved the installation of Polarity Switching relays in the feedpoints of the 2.0 antennas.
-This upgrade was a fairly straightford one.
+The upgrades to the 2.0 Antenna System involved the installation of Polarity Switching relays in the feed points of the 2.0 antennas.
+This upgrade was a fairly straightforward one.

-I am currently working on adding the 2 m amplifier and improving the PTT sequencing system on the Backup Station and I plan to post more about these upgrades in here in the near future.
+I am working on adding a 2 m amplifier and improving the PTT sequencing system on the Backup Station, and I plan to post more about these upgrades here in the near future.

 Audio System for Our Contact

-Dave, K1DLM is part of our ISS Crew Contact Team, and he has quite a bit of pro-level audio experience.
+Dave, K1DLM, is part of our ISS Crew Contact Team and has quite a bit of pro-level audio experience.
 He has put together the following plan for our Audio System.
-His design allows us to smoothly transfer audio to and from either the Primary or the Back Stations.
-We are also planning to record video and Livestream video to the N1FD Facebook page during our contact, and his design supports these elements as well.
+His design allows us to smoothly transfer audio to and from the Primary or the Back Stations.
+We are also planning to record a video and Livestream video to the N1FD Facebook page during our contact, and his design also supports these elements.

 The final element in our plan is the Data System.
-The network at HMS is very tightly controlled from a security point of view and this makes it difficult to use for contact critical functions like access to up to date Keplerian Elements for our straightforward.
-Dave has an LTE-based Internet Access System that we have used in the past and we’ve elected to use this to support our stations.
+The network at HMS is very tightly controlled from a security point of view, making it difficult to use for contact critical functions like access to up-to-date Keplerian Elements for our straightforward.
+Dave has an LTE-based Internet Access System that we have used in the past and elected to use to support our stations.
 We are planning to use the HMS network to transport the Livestream video from our contact.
 We’ll be using a Mevo Internet Camera for this purpose.

 A Million Details…

-As you can probably imagine, there a many details that go into making a project like this possible.
+As you can probably imagine, many details go into making a project like this possible.
 Here’s a rough timeline of some of the major remaining steps from a Ground Station point of view:

-Assemble both stations at our QTH with the 2m amplifier and the final 215′ control cables and feed lines – In progress, should be complete in a few days.
+Assemble both stations at our QTH with the 2m amplifier and the final 215′ control cables and feed lines – In progress and should be complete in a few days.

 Full Station Test – add the Audio and Data System components and test the full station at our QTH – Within a week.

-Configure and Test Data Network Access – for Live Streaming Video and computers and HMS.
+Configure and Test Data Network Access – for Live Streaming Video and the computers.

-Dan and the HMS faculty team are also very busy finalizing the student’s questions and handle press related activities.
+Dan and the HMS faculty team are also very busy finalizing the student’s questions and handling press-related activities.

 We hope our readers will join us via the Livestream video for our contact.
-We’ll post more on this as we get closer to our contact!
+We’ll post more on this as we get closer!